What we do

 Our vision is to show that the exchange of art, culture, and knowledge can contribute to handle global challenges and strengthen the Sustainable Development Goals.

-Our Institutes abroad are the focal points for our activities and the creation of long-term cultural relations.
-With institutes in Brazil, China, India, Latvia, Russia, a youth house in Ukraine, and activities in Turkey, Belarus among others, we strive to be close to the world developments, right where art, culture, and knowledge really do make a difference.
+Our activities abroad are the focal points for the creation of long-term cultural relations.
+With activities in the Eastern Neighbourhood Countries (Ukraine, Georgia, Moldova, Belarus, Armenia and Azerbaijan), the Baltic countries, Turkey, India, China, and Brazil, we strive to be close to the world developments, right where art, culture, and knowledge really do make a difference.

 Our projects can have many sizes and forms, for example big multiannual EU projects with many partners, a festival continuing throughout months, or a project consisting of a single activity.

 Our cultural concept

 At Danish Cultural Institute we work with a wide-ranging cultural concept.
 This means that our projects can cover everything from food to urban development, active citizenship to theatre, literature, and contemporary art.
 The common factor is to build bridges between Denmark and our host countries through mutual dialogue, inspiration, and understanding